You can configure FPGAs to operate in different modes corresponding to

 Quartus® Prime software

-After installing DSP Builder for Intel® FPGAs, the standard blockset and the advanced blockset
+After installing DSP Builder for Intel® FPGAs,

-libraries are available in the Simulink library browser in the MATLAB
+are available in the Simulink library browser in the MATLAB

 Licensing DSP Builder for Intel FPGAs